Meriem Bennani: Work

-In 2020 Bennani collaborated with Orian Barki on a series entitled 2 Lizards.
-The subject of the series is life in New York City during the COVID-19 pandemic.
-The 8 short videos are now in the collection of the Museum of Modern Art and the Whitney Museum of American Art.
+The collections of Guggenheim Museum New York, USA; Kadist Foundation, Paris, France; and Musée d’Art Moderne de la Ville de Paris, Paris, France has held Bennanni's work.

 Gradual Kingdom

 Bennani's exhibition, Gradual Kingdom, which was featured at SIGNAL gallery in 2015, incorporated video, drawing and sculpture.
 This exhibit addresses the relationship between her hometown, Rabat, Morocco, and global networks of exchange.
 Bennani incorporates sand into her sculptural installation to highlight the extraction of sand from her home region to build artificial islands in the Middle East and to replenish eroding luxury beaches.

 Siham and Hafida

 Bennani's 2017 exhibition Siham and Hafida was a multi-channel video installation at The Kitchen in which Benanni explores the generational conflict between two Moroccan chikha singers, combining the artist's own footage with digital manipulations and animations.

 Fly

 Bennani's 2016 video installation FLY at MoMA PS1 featured a layered choreography of projections which evoked the kaleidoscopic eye of the titular animal.
 An animated fly acts as a diegetic guide through footage shot in Bennani's hometown of Rabat, Morocco.
 The fly moves us through fragmented scenes of markets, a wedding, and interviews with relatives, stopping occasionally to sing a distorted version of Rihanna's “Kiss It Better.”